 The European Union votes to ban lead ammunition in wetland areas

-At the beginning of September 2020, the representatives of the EU Member States voted to ban the use of lead ammunition in wetlands.
+At the beginning of September 2020, the representatives of the European Union Member States voted to ban the use of lead ammunition in wetlands.
 This represents a significant victory for wildlife conservation bodies, many of which have lobbied extensively for the ban for a number of years.

 Scientists estimate that more than 20 000 tonnes of lead shot lands in migratory waterbirds feeding and breeding habitat every year, claiming the lives of a million birds and causing ill health in three million more.